 What is the Right Page Builder Plugin for Your WordPress Site?

-One of the most popular plugins being used today is Elementor.
+Elementor is one of the most popular WordPress plugins.
 This page builder plugin currently has over 3 million installations.
 But Elementor is far from the only game in town.
-The WordPress space is flooded with options when it comes to page builders.
+The WordPress space is full of viable page builder options.

 You could use Beaver Builder, Divi, Site Origin, or Thrive Architect.
 There are over 15 different WordPress plugins to choose from that offer some kind of page building or drag-and-drop interface.
 The list of choices is growing by the month.

 What makes these page builders different?

 It’s our opinion that the differences between these products aren’t that dramatic.
 In terms of features, these plugins generally match each other in functionality.
 The two big separators between them all are pricing and how much they rely on a specific theme to work.

-You can get started with Elementor or Beaver Builder for free which helps explain their popularity.
+You can start using Elementor or Beaver Builder for free.
+This certainly helps explain their popularity.
 Each is compatible with practically every WordPress theme.
-They can also each be extended with paid add-ons and features.
+You can also extend each of these page builders with paid add-ons and features.

-Other page builders have an upfront fee to get started.
+Some other page builders require you to pay an upfront fee to get started.
 You get support and updates which is typical in the WordPress plugin ecosystem.
 You can swap out your theme and, for the most part, everything will continue to work as you have it built.

 Some page builders come bundled with a premium theme or subscription theme service.
 Divi is a popular example that uses this model.
 You get access to Divi by subscribing to the Elegant Themes subscription theme service for a yearly fee.